 Access Gateway focuses on web-based (HTTP/HTTPS) applications and doesn't support other protocols.

 An Access Gateway deployment is typically composed of :

-Access Gateway is a virtual appliance and must be hosted in an appropriate virtualization environment.
+- Virtualized environment (2): Access Gateway is a virtual appliance and must be hosted in an appropriate virtualized environment.
 You can host Access Gateway directly on any computer that supports Oracle Virtual Box v5.0 or later.
 You can also install it in other supported environments.
 See Okta Access Gateway Supported Technologies.

-Access Gateway can protect applications using fine grained application policy.
+- Policy: Access Gateway can protect applications using fine-grained application policy.
 You can define user groups and protect individual parts of applications by configuring relevant policy statements.

 |Admin UI Console||

-The Access Gateway Admin UI console is the main tool for administering Access Gateway applications and identity.
+The Access Gateway Admin UI console is the main tool used to administer Access Gateway applications and identity.
 You can use the Access Gateway Admin UI console to:

 |Command Line Console||

-The Access Gateway Management console is used for more system related tasks such as:
+Use the Access Gateway Management console for more system-related tasks, such as: